bradbell/xrst/test_rst/toml_file.rst

 .. index:: preamble

-.. _xrst.toml@preamble:
+.. _toml_file@preamble:

 preamble
 ********
-If this key is present, its value is a string representation of the preamble.rst file.
+The value corresponding to this key is a string specifying the preamble.rst file.
-This file is included at the beginning of every page.
+This file is included at the beginning of every xrst output page.
 It should only define things, it should not generate any output.
 The Latex macros in this file can be used by any page.
 There must be one macro definition per line and each such line must match the